sriharshini-std/portfolio-simple-website/README.md

 This project was created to practice frontend web development and design a basic personal portfolio website.

 ## How To View
-You can access my portfolio website by visiting the [Link:].
+You can access my portfolio website by visiting the [Link:https://sriharshini-std.github.io/portfolio-simple-website/].
 Feel free to explore the content and get in touch.

 Thank You for visiting my protfolio website.